CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-03.md

 ## Review

 In this lab, you:
-- Interacted with phishing and malware simulation emails.
+- Explored phishing and malware simulation emails in a user mailbox.
-- Reported a phishing attempt and reviewed acknowledgment messages.
+- Reported a phishing attempt and verified the acknowledgment response.
-- Investigated URL click events using Threat Explorer.
+- Used Threat Explorer to investigate URL click events and review related security details.
-- Viewed simulation reports to analyze user behavior and identify risks.
+- Examined simulation reports to assess user actions and identify potential risks.

 ## You have successfully completed the lab.
 Click on Next to Continue